-- Be a paid firefighter employed by a political subdivision of the state of Texas
+- Be a paid firefighter employed by a political subdivision of the state of Texas; or

-- Be a volunteer firefighter who is an active member of an organized volunteer fire department and who holds one of these two credentials:
+- Be a volunteer firefighter (for at least one year) who is an active member of an organized volunteer fire department that participates in the Texas Emergency Services Retirement System, or a retirement system established under the Texas Local Fire Fighters Retirement Act and who holds one of these two credentials:

 - an Accredited Advanced level of certification under the State Firemen’s and Fire Marshals’ Association of Texas volunteer certification program

-- Have filed a selective service statement of registration status and proof of status with their institution (not applicable if attending a public community college).
+- Have filed a selective service statement of registration status.

 To continue receiving an exemption after initially being awarded, the student must:

 - Meet the institution’s financial aid satisfactory academic progress (SAP) requirement;